 We’ll help you take the guess-work out of planning for future educational needs – whether it’s for yourself or for a family member (child, ward, grandchild).
 We do this by creating a forward-looking financial plan of estimated education costs and expenditure.
 Our team will help you put tax-advantaged strategies in place that are in accordance with a myriad of Federal and State laws.

 There are a number of Educational Savings Accounts (ESAs) and Educational Savings Plans (ESPs) available to Americans.
 And while some ESPs allow you to set up an unlimited number of accounts, not all expenditure incurred is “qualified” under every plan – the rules might differ.
-Our Educational Planning experts will help you make sense of some of those ESAs, including:
+Our Educational Planning professionals will help you make sense of some of those ESAs, including:

 - 529 Plans*: Also called “qualified tuition plans”, these are state or educational institution-sponsored tax-advantaged savings vehicles meant to encourage individuals and families to save for the future education costs of a beneficiary (child, grandchild).